f5devcentral/f5-big-iq-lab/docs/class6/module2/lab5.rst

 In this lab, we are going to do the initial authentication/validation with the Let's Encrypt servers.
 Then create a certificate request and key using BIG-IQ and sign it with Let's Encrypt stage server.
-Finally, the last step will be to deploy the new certificate and key to a BIG-IP and create an HTTPS Application Service using AS3 to serve the Web Application and do HTTPS offload.
+Finally, the last step will be to deploy the new certificate and key to a BIG-IP and create an HTTPS Application Service using AS3 to serve the web application and do HTTPS offload.

 More information in `BIG-IQ Knowledge Center`_ and `Let’s Encrypt website`_.